GiuseppeTT/app-budget/README.md

 ## Description

-This repository holds the source code for a CRUD Web API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
+This repository holds the source code for App Budget.
+App Budget is a CRUD Web API that I created for transaction tracking and budgeting using Python, FastAPI and SQL.
 It is deployed to Azure using docker and GitHub Actions.
 You can access the app documentation [here] (TODO).

 ## I'm completely lost, where should I start?

-If you want to consume the API, check the API documentation [here] (TODO).
+If you want to **consume the API**, check the API documentation [here] (TODO).

-If you want to set up the project on your machine to develop: Check the "...
-Set up using devcontainer (Option 1)", "...
-Set up like in the old days (Option 2)" and "...
-Serve locally" sections.
+If you want to **set up the project** on your machine for developing, check the [...
+Set up using devcontainer (Option 1)](#set-up-the-project-using-devcontainer-option-1), [...
+Set up like in the old days (Option 2)](#set-up-the-project-like-in-the-good-ol-days-option-2) and [...
+Serve locally](#serve-the-app-locally) sections.

-If you want to understand the code, you can start at `app/main.py` file and `app/router/` folder.
+If you want to **understand the code**, check the `app/main.py` file and the `app/router/` folder.

 ## How to ...